LovelaceAcademy/Learn/_posts/2021-06-10-keys-and-addresses.markdown

 ### Creating a Stake/Reward Address

-A unique stake address is generated from a staking verification key.
+A unique stake address is generated from a stake verification key.

 ```bash
 cardano-cli stake-address build \